 I graduated in 1992 at the Faculty of Veterinary Medicine of the Free University (FU) Berlin, Germany, and received a Doctorate in Medicine in 1995 at the FU Berlin following a three year experimental work at the Robert-Koch Institute.
 Following two short postdoctoral positions at the Robert-Koch Institute and the Hebrew University of Jerusalem, I joined the Institute of Experimental Immunology at the University of Zürich in 1997 as a recipient of the postdoctoral fellowship from the Deutsche Forschungsgemeinschaft.
 In 2001, I habilitated at the University of Zürich and accepted a position as head of the laboratory research unit at the Kantonsspital St. Gallen in 2002.
 Subsequently, I could help to found the Institute of Immunobiology and shape the Medical Research Center at our hospital.
 In 2001, I co-founded the bio-pharmaceutical company Ganymed Pharmaceuticals AG, Mainz, and served a scientific advisor until 2008.

 Professor Annette Oxenius, PhD, received her university degree in biochemistry at the University of Zurich in 1993 and in 1997 a PhD at the Institute of Experimental Immunology at the ETH Zurich.
-After a postdoc at the University of Oxford, UK, she was elected assistant professor for immunology at the Institute of Microbiology of the ETH in 2002 and was promoted to associate professor in 2007.
+After a postdoc at the University of Oxford, UK, she was elected assistant professor for immunology at the Institute of Microbiology of the ETH in 2002 and was promoted to associate professor in 2007 and to full professor in 2013.
 Her research focuses on immune responses in the context of pathogenic viral and bacterial infections in experimental mouse models and in humans.
 In 2002 she received the “Förderungspreis” of the Swiss Society of Microbiology and in 2006 the Robert-Koch-“Förderpreis” and the EMBO Young Investigator Award.
 Annette Oxenius is member of the SSAI Committee since 2009 and president of the SSAI commission for Experimental Immunology CEI sind April 2013.